arpitadeshmukh/Plant_health_monitoring_robot/README.md

 - **Environmental Monitoring**:
   - Temperature and Humidity Sensor (**DHT11**) to track climatic conditions.
 - **Soil Health Monitoring**:
-  - **Soil Moisture Sensor**: Measures the soil's water content, integrated with a solenoid push-pull motor for precise soil interaction.
+  - **Soil Moisture Sensor**: Measures the soil's water content, integrated with a solenoid push-pull motor for precise soil interaction and a good penetration into the soil for precise measurement.
 - **Real-Time Updates**:
   - A **GSM Module** sends SMS alerts with details of temperature, humidity, and soil moisture content.
 - **Power Source**: Powered by a rechargeable 24V Lithium-Ion Power Supply for extended operation.

 ## _COMPONENTS USED_
-1. **Microcontroller**: (Specify if Arduino, Raspberry Pi, or other)
+1. **Microcontroller**: Arduino UNO
 2. **DHT11 Sensor**: For temperature and humidity measurements.
 3. **Soil Moisture Sensor**: To measure soil water levels.
 4. **Solenoid Push-Pull Motor**: For deploying the soil moisture sensor.